Join me for Episode 63 of "This Week's Economy" as we dive into key economic issues affecting us all! Here are the highlights:

 Conclusion This proposal seeks to relieve Wyoming residents of the oppressive property tax burden.
 The discipline it imposes on state spending directly benefits all Wyoming taxpayers – surplus money flows back into their pockets, not into government accounts to be spent by politicians.
 Achieving this bold reform will allow Wyoming to flourish now and for future generations.
 Full research paper here.
 Join my conversation with Ryan Bourne, chair of economics understanding at Cato Institute and editor of the book The War on Prices, on the latest Let People Prosper Show podcast.
 Like, subscribe, and share the Let People Prosper Show, and visit vanceginn.substack.com and vanceginn.com for more insightful content.

 Organized by R Street Institute.
-Your browser does not support viewing inline PDFs.
-Click here to view the PDF.
+Your browser does not support viewing this document.
+Click here to download the document.
 Pros and Cons of Using a Home Equity Line of Credit to Pay Off Your Mortgage: Interview on NTD News5/22/2024 With house prices surging recently, the average American homeowner now has around $300,000 of equity in their home.
 With the cost of living also soaring, many homeowners are considering taking out a home equity loan, or HELOC, to pay off their mortgage.
 But how exactly do such lines of credit work, and are they a good idea?

 NTD’s Evelyn Li spoke with Vance Ginn, the former chief economist at the White House’s Office of Management and Budget and the president of Ginn Economic Consulting, to find out more.
 Interview on NTD News on May 22, 2024: https://www.ntd.com/pros-and-cons-of-using-a-home-equity-line-of-credit-to-pay-off-your-mortgage-economic-consultant_994520.html Did The Supreme Court Just Give The CFPB Too Much Power - Radio Interview on Lars Larson Show5/22/2024 Join me for this episode as I discuss the COVID lockdowns in Australia, the fight for liberation, and Topher Field's incarceration.
 Don't miss this inspiring conversation on human rights and the power of resilience. 💪